Acmen-Team/Dark/README.md

 If the repository was cloned non-recursively previously, use `git submodule update --init` to clone the necessary submodules.

 ## The Plan
-The plan for Dark is two-fold: to create a powerful 3D engine, but also to serve as an education tool for teaching game engine design and architecture.
-Because of this the development inside this repository is rather slow.
+The plan for Dark is two-fold: to create a powerful 3D engine, explore a new generation of game engines.

 ### Main features to come:
 - Fast 2D rendering (UI, particles, sprites, etc.)